ibm-cloud-docs/BlockStorage/migrate-block-storage-encrypted-block-storage.md

 {:new_window: target="_blank"}
 {:shortdesc: .shortdesc}

-# Migrating {{site.data.keyword.blockstorageshort}} to Encrypted {{site.data.keyword.blockstorageshort}}
+# Upgrading existing {{site.data.keyword.blockstorageshort}} to encrypted {{site.data.keyword.blockstorageshort}} with updated features

 Encrypted {{site.data.keyword.blockstoragefull}} is now available in select data centers.
 For more information on provider-managed encrypted storage, read [{{site.data.keyword.blockstorageshort}} Encryption-At-Rest article](block-file-storage-encryption-rest.html).
-To see the list of upgraded data centers and available features click [here](new-ibm-block-and-file-storage-location-and-features.html).
+To see the list of upgraded data centers and available features such as adjustable IOPS rates or expandable volumes click [here](new-ibm-block-and-file-storage-location-and-features.html).

 The preferred migration path is to connect to both LUNs simultaneously and transfer data directly from one LUN to another.
 The specifics depend on your operating system and whether the data is expected to change during the copy operation.
 The more common scenarios have been outlined for your convenience.
 There's an assumption that you already have your non-encrypted file LUN attached to your host.
 If not, follow the directions below that best fits the operating system you're running to accomplish this task.